-Here are captures of the actual execution plan and the STATISTICS IO and STATISTICS TIME results after running this query on my laptop:
+Here are captures of the execution plan plus run-time statistics and the STATISTICS IO and STATISTICS TIME results after running this query on my laptop:

-As you can see from the above, the second query was estimated to be the cheaper of the two, but was actually the one responsible for most of the execution time and most of the I/O. If you use the percentages in the actual execution plans to decide which query to tune, you will zoom in on the query that is actually running just fine and ignore the one that really needs some attention.
+As you can see from the above, the second query was estimated to be the cheaper of the two, but was actually the one responsible for most of the execution time and most of the I/O. If you use the percentages in the execution plan plus run-time statistics to decide which query to tune, you will zoom in on the query that is actually running just fine and ignore the one that really needs some attention.

 Elements in an execution plan

 When you look at the graphical representation of an execution plan, you will see various named icons, connected by arrows.
 The icons represent the operators that do some work on the data flowing through them.
 The arrows represent data streaming from one operator to the next; these always point either to the left, or to the left and up.